SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 - Loaders
 - Plugins

-The **entry** in Webpack is which file, or module, should Webpack use to start resolving the dependencies.
+The **entry** is which file, or module, should Webpack use to start resolving the dependencies.
 The default value in Webpack 4 is `./src/index.js` .

 The **output** property tells Webpack how to name the bundle files and where it should output them.
 The default value in Webpack 4 is the `./dist` folder.